-- Cheating: Any attempt to give or obtain assistance in any class assignment(s) (like an examination) without due acknowledgment. - Sabotage: Acting to prevent others from completing their work. - Excessive signing in without physically attending or signing in and leaving (without permission) before completion of class, and/or class activities required may result course failure.
+- Sabotage: Acting to prevent others from completing their work. - Destruction, Theft, Obstruction, Interference: Seeking to gain unfair academic advantage by destroying, damaging, or stealing equipment or products of any academic exercise; or obstructing or interfering with an instructor's materials or another student's academic work. - Excessive signing in without physically attending or signing in and leaving (without permission) before completion of class, and/or class activities required may result course failure.